 In March 2017, the SLRD was awarded a grant of $150,000 from the Emergency Management B.C.
-Disaster Mitigation Program to bu used for the development of floodplain mapping, risk assessment and flood mitigation planning.
-The funds will be used to complete Flood Hazard Mapping and Risk Assessment of the Upper Squamish Valley area, located in SLRD Electoral Area D.
+Disaster Mitigation Program to be used for the development of floodplain mapping, risk assessment and flood mitigation planning.
+The funds were used to complete Flood Hazard Mapping and Risk Assessment of the Upper Squamish Valley area, located in SLRD Electoral Area D.

 The Squamish River is one of two river systems in the SLRD that are subject to frequent flooding, and that hold the highest consequences in terms of potential impacts.
-The District of Squamish (DOS) has recently completed a comprehensive flood plain assessment (Download the District of Squamish Integrated Flood Hazard Management Plan - Final DRAFT Background Report).
+The District of Squamish (DOS) has recently completed a comprehensive flood plain assessment.

 September 18, 2017 - The Request for Proposals was issued and is available for download in the SLRD Contracting Directory.
 The deadline to submit proposals is 4:30 p.m. on Friday, September 29, 2017.

 |September 18, 2017||Issue Request for Proposals (RFP)|

 |October 16, 2017||Proposal Acceptance and Project Commencement|

 |October 24, 2017 (no later than)||Initial project methodology meeting with Project Steering Committee|